Beshara (band): History

 The 1980s also saw them achieve well-earned TV exposure by appearing on the Rockers Roadshow hosted by Mikey Dread, Black on Black, Here & Now, Format V and Together.
 Beshara also appeared as a gospel group in the BBC drama Marjorie and The Preacher Man starring the acclaimed British actor John Rhys-Davies.
 The BBC then used a Beshara song called "United" as the theme song for the BBC documentary Ring In The Park.
 The song would later be covered by Pato Banton and renamed "United We Stand" while also featuring the vocals of Ray Watts.

-In 1992, Beshara were asked by BBC WM to perform a headline concert in Handsworth, Birmingham, which was broadcast on BBC WM.
+In 1992, Beshara were asked by BBC Radio WM to perform a headline concert in Handsworth, Birmingham, which was broadcast on BBC Radio WM.
 In the same year, the band decided to part ways only to reunite again in 1998 and they began to record in 1999 what was set to be their debut album, produced by Beshara, Paul Horton of Ecks Productions and Christopher Grey of Greyology Inc. This was also the same year that Beshara shared the stage with Alton Ellis.
 Ray Watts died in 2000.
 Due to this, the remaining members of the band decided they could no longer stay together without him and went their separate ways.
 In 2001, the ex-band members arranged a memorial tribute concert for Watts at the Irish Centre, Birmingham, which led to Beshara performing and sharing the stage with Steel Pulse, along with many other artists from Birmingham, including Skibu, Reggae Revolution, Jeremiah, Birry The Poet, and many more.
-In the same year, Pato Banton’s album Life is Miracle, which featured a song written by and featuring Watts called "United We Stand", received a Grammy nomination for Best Reggae Album.
+In the same year, Pato Banton's album Life is Miracle, which featured a song written by and featuring Watts called "United We Stand", received a Grammy nomination for Best Reggae Album.
 The song has also featured on the Pato Banton albums, Universal Love and Time Come (Brazil Version).